-Subject to approval by the Director of Statistical Programs and the Graduate Committee students with prerequisite deficiencies may be admitted with the understanding that those deficiencies must be removed after admission.
+Subject to approval by the Director of Statistical Programs and the Graduate b.
+Master's of Science in Applied Mathematics

+Committee students with prerequisite deficiencies may be admitted with the understanding that those deficiencies must be removed after admission.
 Courses taken to fulfill admission deficiencies may not be counted toward the graduate certificate.